What should you look for in a Designer?

 Again, you should be able to tell this by looking through their portfolio.
 Why this can be important is because it can (possibly) influence their style – and also I know from experience that the jobs I do my best work in are the ones that I enjoy the most.
 And the reason I enjoy them the most is because I like the people I work with, what they do, and I want to see them shine!

-What’s it like to work with them?
+What’s it like to work with that designer?

 Can you have a chat with them 1:1?